WebGeoServices/woosmapindoorsdk/README.md

 ![woosmap](https://avatars.githubusercontent.com/u/1203240?s=200&v=4)
 # Woosmap Indoor SDK

-The WoosmapIndoor SDK for iOS (henceforth, “The SDK”) helps developers to create indoor location based applications.
+The Woosmap Indoor SDK for iOS (henceforth, “The SDK”) helps developers to create indoor location based applications.
 The SDK has the following features:
 1. Can be used with Google Indoor maps or Custom Maps.
 2. Way-finding with turn by turn instructions.